 A visit to Aberystwyth Castle built to keep the English out of Wales is also in order or perhaps you might enjoy the Aberystwyth Camera Obscura on top of Constitution Hill which will give you a 360-degree view of the landscape around Aberystwyth.
 The Camera is accessible via the Cliff Railway which is the longest cliff railway in Britain.

-Cardiff is a fascinating city and there are so many things to do in Cardiff.
+Cardiff is a fascinating city and there are so many things to see in Cardiff the capital of Wales.
 One of the most popular visitor destinations is Cardiff Castle, where you can discover 200 years of history in the heart of the city.
-There are two wonderful museums in Cardiff that you can explore for free, the National Museum and St Fagans.
+There are two wonderful museums in Cardiff that you can explore for free, the National Museum Cardiff and St Fagans.
 If you like to get outdoors then take a stroll over the beautiful Cardiff Bay Barrage, or why not book a boat trip out to Flat Holm Island.
 The 74,200-seat Millennium sports stadium and the futuristic Wales Millennium Centre for the performing arts have now joined Cardiff Castle as the city’s attractions.

 Visit Devil’s Bridge Falls